 - You can tape or glue pages into your favorite bullet journal or notebook.

-- You can add pages to a spiral bound planner (like Erin Condren).
+- You can add pages to a coil bound planner.
 The video below was originally filmed for this post.

-Here’s a quick look at adding the habit tracker printable from this set to a spiral bound bullet journal notebook:
+Here’s a quick look at adding the habit tracker printable from this set to a coil bound bullet journal notebook:

 First, I printed my page to scale to match my notebook.
 Make sure to double check your planner’s actual size – sometimes the product’s alleged size doesn’t perfectly match up with it’s true measurements.
 You may want to scale down an additional number or two to ensure a large margin if you’d like to use decorative washi tape like I show.

 Next, I trimmed the printable down with my trusty Fiskar’s paper trimmer.
 I didn’t worry about getting the exact measurement since I wanted the printable page to be slightly smaller than my notebook page.
 (I was so concerned with getting a photo before my three year old ran over to “help” that I accidentally trimmed the edges off the mandala in the center.
 Pay more attention than me when you cut yours!)